Aravind Bolar

-Aravind Bolar (born January 4, 1966) is an Indian actor who primarily works in Tulu and Kannada language films.
+Aravind Bolar (born 1966) is an Indian actor who primarily works in Tulu and Kannada-language films.
 Bolar began his career in Yakshagana, and he has acted in more than 100 plays and 50 plus films.

 Personal life

 Aravind Bolar was born to Kirshnaapa Belchad and Sundari in Bolar in Mangalore district, Karnataka, India.
-Bolar married Savitri and they have two daughters, Kumari Suprita and Kumari Akshita.
+Bolar married Savitri and they have two daughters, Kumari Supreetha Bolar and Kumari Akshitha Bolar.